How Does SLAM Work for Self-Driving Cars?

 Localization is the answer to ‘Where am I’ on the map.
 It allows AVs to find their position and orientation.
 When a vehicle is localized, it can determine its relationship with other elements on the map.
 For example, the distance to the next traffic light or which exit is coming up next.
 Most importantly, it can answer whether the car is within its desired lane or not.

-Localization feeds into the rest of the AV technology stack like decision making and motion-planning.
+Localization feeds into the rest of the AV technology stack, such as decision-making and motion-planning.

 Why Simultaneous?

-SLAM is considered a chicken and egg problem.
+SLAM is considered a chicken-and-egg problem.
 Localization and mapping need to be done together to get an updated estimate of the map along with an updated location of the vehicle.
-As a result, when ADAS developers and engineers are working with an accurate map, they are more easily able to localize.
+As a result, when ADAS developers and engineers work with an accurate map, they are more easily able to localize.

-Autonomous vehicles can find themselves driving in places where maps currently do not exist and through areas it has never visited before.
-Also, having an HD map for the entire world is a difficult task.
+Autonomous vehicles can find themselves driving in places where maps currently do not exist and through areas they have never visited before.
+Having an HD map of the entire world is a difficult task!
 Using SLAM, the vehicle can autonomously navigate an unknown environment by building a map and simultaneously localizing itself on that map.

 Simultaneous Localization and Mapping (SLAM) has advantages over traditional GPS, especially in urban areas with tall buildings.